 Coffee took the teen consultant's wish list to heart.
 He aimed to merge the leisure offerings of a community center with the educational resources of the library, to de-institutionalize the space, and create individual learning venues.
 “I had the image in my mind of the 50’s soda shop where kids came after school and sort of took over the space.
 And that image manifested itself in the circular booth design for the computer clusters where teens can work either individually or collaboratively."

 The initial design was ready in less than six weeks.
-The next step was plan review by the Los Angeles Historical Commission.
+The next step was a plan review by the Los Angeles Historical Commission.
 Coffee recalls that it was the mission of the Commission to preserve the integrity of the original historic library, and while they raised many issues and concerns that needed to be addressed, "meeting their requirements didn’t radically affect the overall design."

-Some of the Historical Commissions concerns were easy to accommodate: For example – wall-to-wall carpeting preserved original wood parquet flooring, and the built-in cherry bookcases were retained by covering them with wall panels.
+Some of the Historical Commission's concerns were easy to accommodate: For example—wall-to-wall carpeting preserved original wood parquet flooring, and the built-in cherry bookcases were retained by covering them with wall panels.

 Coffee credits another key collaborator with a number of clever solutions.
-Seasoned contractor Lloyd Henry had been working on projects at Central for years, and was invaluable in helping Coffee figure out how to float the round computer booths over the historic parquet flooring, and how to attach the new wall panels to the existing bookcases without the use of nails or screws.
+Seasoned contractor Lloyd Henry had been working on projects at Central for years and was invaluable in helping Coffee figure out how to float the round computer booths over the historic parquet flooring and how to attach the new wall panels to the existing bookcases without the use of nails or screws.
 Coffee created more intimate environments for the center computer and back study areas by lowering the ceilings, while the historic hand-painted ceiling still soared above the TV lounge.
-As long as Coffee was able to meet the preservation requirements of the Commission, he was able to pursue the innovative design.
+As long as Coffee was able to meet the preservation requirements of the Commission, he was able to pursue innovative design.
 The project, once approved by all interested parties, took about six months to complete.

 Coffee calls the approach "the opposite of the old idea of putting an ancient ship into a bottle.
-We created something modern and cutting edge and put it into a historic space without desecrating it; we preserved and honored the historic integrity of the space and honoring the needs of the youth."
+We created something modern and cutting edge and put it into a historic space without desecrating it; we preserved and honored the historical integrity of the space and honoring the needs of the youth."